mohitrathor98/ML-Notes/Coursera-AndrewNg/Feature-Scaling/Feature-Scaling.md

 # Feature Scaling

+## When to Scale?

+- If any feature has very high or very low range of values then we want to scale.
+- We need data to be around [-1, 1] range.
+Else, we can scale.

+        Examples:
+        [0, 3] is ok
+        [-2, 0.5] is ok
+        [-100, 100] needs to be scaled.
+        [-0.0001, 0.0001] needs to be scaled.

+## Introduction

 - Suppose we are given a dataset of houses, where x1 is size in sq feet and x2 is number of bedrooms.
 - lets say x1 = 2000, x2 = 5.
 Expected output y = 500k dollars.